Join thousands worldwide already moving with pliability.

 What signals reveal that rhabdo is developing rather than normal soreness?

-Most athletes rest, hydrate, and wait—an approach that works for DOMS but fails when rhabdo is developing.
+Most athletes rest, hydrate, and wait, an approach that works for DOMS but fails when rhabdo is developing.
 Rhabdo does not improve with rest the way normal soreness does.
 A key clinical marker is an elevation in blood creatine kinase, detectable only through blood tests.
 Dark or cola-colored urine indicates that myoglobin is reaching the kidneys.
-According to TODAY.com's reporting on DOMS, if pain persists longer than one week after a workout, consult a doctor.
+If pain persists longer than a week after a workout, it is worth checking in with a doctor rather than waiting it out.
 Normal DOMS resolves; rhabdo worsens.
 That trajectory is the clearest signal.

 Since soreness alone cannot reveal what is happening inside your muscles, the real question becomes: what does each condition feel like, and where exactly is the line between them?